google/skia/site/docs/dev/design/text_c2d.md

 [Font](/docs/dev/design/text_shaper) is far more specific in this extension that the existing context.font attribute.
 In today's canvas2d, "font" holds a high-level description of the typeface(s): It is a string with the font's name, which has to be resolved to find the actual (set of) resources.
-For Shaped Text, this resolution has already occured.
+For Shaped Text, this resolution has already occurred.
 The glyph IDs are specific to exactly 1 resource (i.e. file/blob) and so the Font interface contains not the name, but a handle to the actual resource.

-The upside to this specificity is performance: with all "fallback" and shaping having already occured, the draw calls can execute faster.
+The upside to this specificity is performance: with all "fallback" and shaping having already occurred, the draw calls can execute faster.

 ## Font utilities